bretton/temporary-micropod/testnetworkpreferv4/README.md

 buildah bud -t testnetworkpreferv4 .
 ```

-> This should fail on a dualstack host.

 #### Dualstack Podman network

 ```
 buildah bud --network ip-dual-stack -t testnetworkpreferv4 .
 ```

-> This should work on a dualstack host with a second podman network created

 ### ZFS Dataset for persistent data